medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 #### I don't want my Dropbox data in the ~/Dropbox directory

 My setup requirement states that all data must be in the external drive.
-Dropbox also does not allow us to configure the ~/Dropbox data elsewhere.
+Dropbox also does not allow us to configure the directory for data.

 The solution is to create an symbolic link, as below: